Agenda

 The purpose of this session is to showcase three projects funded by the Innovation Booster Robotics that have been specifically chosen for their radical innovations.

-- Andrea Lovera, Chief Technology Officer, FEMTOprint - Flexible pick and place for transparent micro-devices
+- Sarah Dégallier Rochat, Research Partner, FEMTOprint - Flexible pick and place for transparent micro-devices

 - Luca Randazzo, CEO-CTO Emovo - An intention-controlled hand exoskeleton for assistance and rehabilitation in motor-impaired patients.

-- Cornelius Niemeyer, Head of the Automation Business Division, Brütsch Elektronik AG - The eye in hand grasper for precise semi-automated teleoperation in micro assembly tasks
+- Cornelius Niemeyer, Head of the Automation Business Division, Brütsch Elektronik AG - Seezer – the seeing tweezers

 Short highlights from start-ups